antitoxic/prerender-spa-ultra/README.md

 `preRenderSite(...)` config type definitions: https://github.com/antitoxic/prerender-spa-ultra/blob/9792acbd6125124292158192036ca064de5c4be8/src/prerenderer/prerender.ts#L49-L62

-If you are not using the peer dependency `node-static` to [run http server for your static files](#http-server-with-fallback) you can skip
+If you are not using the peer dependency `serve-handler` to [run http server for your static files](#http-server-with-fallback) you can skip

 ## Debugging problems